Dandelion Weed Control in Your Lawn & Garden

 Mow regularly and keep the lawn a little longer, especially in spring and summer, about 8 cm high.

 Starve seeds and young plants of light, water and nutrients by growing a thick and healthy lawn.
-Regular watering and using organic based fertilisers, such as Yates Dynamic Lifter Organic Lawn Food, will improve lawn and soil health, while promoting growth.
+Regular watering and using organic based fertilisers, such as Yates Dynamic Lifter Organic Lawn Food, will improve lawn and soil health, as well as promoting green growth.